rsoika/ben.js/README.md

 ## Getter Methods
-You can also define getter methods in you model object to compute complex data entries.
-See the following example:
+Ben.JS allows you  to define getter methods in you model object.
+Those methods can be used to compute complex data entries.
+See the following example which provides a getter method to compute the property 'fullname':

     function Employee(id, firstname, lastname) {